alexeymorgunov/unixshellcourse/README.md

+# Unix shell course

+*Bioinformatics students* - please follow the links for the first part below.
+You may also be interested in checking out the second part on your own for more advanced topics in Unix shell.

+*Systems Biology students* - please follow the links for the second part below.
+The first part may be useful to you as a reference for more basic functions that you should be already familiar with.

+---
-# Introduction to Unix shell
+## Introduction to Unix shell

-* 2015/16 Part III Systems Biology SEB module
+* 2016/17 Part II BBS Bioinformatics
-* 10 Feb 2016, 10:00-13:00
+* 16 Jan 2016, 15:00-17:00
 * Bioinformatics Training Room, Craik-Marshall Building, Downing Site
+* Alexey Morgunov

+---
+## More advanced Unix shell

+* 2016/17 Part III Systems Biology SEB module
+* 8 Feb 2016, 10:00-13:00
+* Bioinformatics Training Room, Craik-Marshall Building, Downing Site
-* Avazeh Ghanbarian, Alexey Morgunov
+* Alexey Morgunov

 Begin here: [Notes](Notes.md).